 Limited to seniors who have satisfactorily completed Advanced Foods or by teacher approval.
 Culinary Arts is a lab-based class for students to plan, purchase, prepare and present foods for personal and public events.
 Students will learn hospitality skills, etiquette, food presentation, and entrepreneurial skills related to the restaurant industry as they plan and prepare foods.
-Students in Culinary Arts will work in The Cardinal Café during second semester.
+Students in Culinary Arts will manage the Take N Bake unit.